Tag Archives: featured

 Dressage helps smooth gaited horses develop:

-• Greater relaxation of mind and body that can reduce pacing, cross cantering, and lateral canter
+• Greater mental and physical relaxation that can reduce pacing, cross cantering, and lateral canter

 • Smoother gaits by learning diagonalized exercises such as shoulder-in that breakup lateral gaits like the pace and step pace